The probabilistic world: Subsystems

 Subsystems defined by subtraces show important new properties.
 The time evolution of the subsystem is still governed by a step evolution operator $\tilde{S}$ for the subsystem, with density matrix $\tilde{\rho}$ of the subsystem evolving similar to eq.\,\eqref{eq:DM38},

 What is new is that the step evolution operator $\tilde{S}$ of the subsystem is generically no longer a real positive matrix, even if the step evolution operator $\hat{S}$ of the total time-local subsystem is real and positive.
 In general, $\tilde{S}$ will be found to be a complex matrix.
 For certain types of subsystems it is necessarily complex.
-Correspondingly, also the density matrix $\hat{\rho}$ of the subsystem is a complex matrix.
+Correspondingly, also the density matrix $\tilde{\rho}$ of the subsystem is a complex matrix.
+Furthermore, the unique jump property of automata is typically lost for subsystems.
+If $\hat S$ is a unique jump step evolution operator the reduced evolution operator $\tilde S$ has no longer this property.

 We can define a weight distribution $\tilde{w}$ for the subsystem by replacing in eqs.\,\eqref{eq:TS46}, \eqref{eq:TS47} the transfer matrix $\hat{T}$ by the step evolution operator $\tilde{S}$ of the subsystem, and similar for the boundary conditions, $\hat{B}\to \tilde{B}$.
 The weight distribution $\tilde{w}$ for the subsystem is, in general, no longer real and positive.
 For complex $\tilde{S}$ it will be a complex quantity.
 This constitutes an important bridge to the path integral in quantum mechanics or the complex functional integral for quantum field theories in Minkowski space.
 For these quantum systems the weight distribution is complex, similar to the one for subsystems of ``classical'' probabilistic systems.
-For the step evolution operator of subsystems the restrictions discussed in sect.\,\ref{sec:positivity_of_overall_probability_distribution} do no longer apply.
+For the step evolution operator of subsystems the restrictions discussed in appendix~\ref{app:positivity_of_overall_probability_distribution} do no longer apply.

 Another new property of subsystems is that a pure classical state of the total time-local subsystem generically leads to a mixed state for the subsystem defined by a subtrace.
 This property is familiar from quantum mechanics.

-We will discuss all these new properties in the context of a rather simple example of a total time-local system with four states ($N=4$) and a subsystem with two states.
-Generalizations to more complex systems are easily visible.
+In the appendix~\ref{app: subtraces for the two-bit local chain} we will discuss all these new properties in the context of a rather simple example of a total time-local system with four states ($N=4$) and a subsystem with two states.